julianlam/feps/fep/ef61/fep-ef61.md

 ### Identifiers

-`ap://` URLs might not be compatible with existing [ActivityPub][ActivityPub] implementations.
-To provide backward compatibility, gateway-based HTTP(S) URLs of objects can be used instead of their actual `ap://` identifiers:
+'ap' URIs might not be compatible with existing [ActivityPub][ActivityPub] implementations.
+To provide backward compatibility, gateway-based HTTP(S) URIs of objects can be used instead of their canonical identifiers:

 ```
 https://social.example/.well-known/apgateway/did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/path/to/object
 ```

 Publishers MUST use the first gateway from actor's `gateways` list when constructing compatible identifiers.
-Consuming implementations that support `ap://` URLs MUST remove the part of the URL preceding `did:` and re-construct the canonical `ap://` identifier.
+Consuming implementations that support 'ap' URIs MUST remove the part of the URI preceding `did:` and re-construct the canonical identifier.
 Objects with the same canonical identifier, but located on different gateways MUST be treated as different instances of the same object.

 Publishers MUST NOT add the `gateways` query parameter to object IDs if compatible identifiers are used.